Volkswagen Polo Mk2: Facelift model

 A facelift in October 1990, for the 1991 model year, (referred to unofficially as the Mark 2F or IIF) saw square headlights, bigger bumpers and a new interior (dash and door trim).
 The three different styles (hatchback, coupé hatchback and sedan) were maintained.
 The aerodynamics were improved by about ten percent; this was in part thanks to the new, more rounded front end, but other details such as the glued-in rear windshields on coupés and hatchbacks also had an impact.
 As well as the cosmetic differences, under the skin the car received modifications to the chassis and suspension as well as the addition of servo-assisted brakes to all models including right hand drive versions.
 The new Polo mostly kept the same four-cylinder engine but now as well as the carburetted 1.0 L, fuel injection models were available with single-point injection, and all engines came standard with a catalytic converter to combat tightening EU laws on automobile emissions.
 Carburetted models remained available for markets where unleaded fuel was harder to obtain or emissions were not prioritized.
 The carburetted Polo GT had a little bit more power, 77 PS at 6100 rpm.

 The erstwhile Derby, now sold as the Polo Classic, was only produced in Spain, and ceased production in 1992.
-At this point, the Polo was now terminally dated.
-The follow-up model, the Mark 3 or Typ 6N version, was already well developed, but due to the high sales numbers, production of the other Polo models (hatchback and Coupé) was continued to 1994 in Wolfsburg and Spain.
-Volkswagen used the extra two years to restudy the Typ 6N and change the format slightly before introduction in 1994.
+At this point, the Polo was now terminally dated, with old-fashioned design solutions like having the fuse box in the engine room.
+It was also smaller than its direct competitors and it was only built with three doors.
+The follow-up model, the Mark 3 or Typ 6N version, was already well developed, but due to the steady sales numbers, production of the existing Polo models (hatchback and Coupé) was continued to 1994 in Wolfsburg and Spain.
+Volkswagen used the extra two years to revisit the Typ 6N and change the format slightly before introduction in 1994.